 In general, scalp health is important—but the actual care looks different for everyone.
 Someone with a particularly dry scalp should not follow the same routine as someone with excess oil, and a person with thick, coiled hair will want to use different products than someone with straight, fine hair.
 Finding the right balance is a matter of understanding both your hair type and your scalp’s needs, but there are a few key things that everyone can do to take better care of their scalp.

 Oily scalp is a result of extra sebum and buildup that tends to clog the scalp pores.
 While the frequency of your washes depends on the texture of your hair, an oily scalp may mean that you need to wash a bit more frequently, regardless of your hair type.

 On the flip side, an oily scalp may also be a result of overwashing your hair, as it can cause your scalp to produce excess sebum.
 You may try adjusting your hair washing schedule and products to see if you notice a difference.
 It may take some trial and error, but a clarifying shampoo to remove buildup and adding in a moisturizing conditioner is a great place to start.

 For an extra boost of oil absorption, you may also try a mask using bentonite clay.
 While this is most commonly used as a facial mask, you can also use it in combination with apple cider vinegar to draw out excess dirt oil from the scalp.

-Unlike age-related hair loss, hair shedding is typically temporary and can be caused by stress or a deficiency in essential nutrients like zinc or and vitamins B and D. Morgan goes on to explain that for females, hormonal changes like switching or getting on birth control, becoming pregnant, and going through menopause are also common times when women experience hair loss.
+Unlike age-related hair loss, hair shedding is typically temporary and can be caused by stress or a deficiency in essential nutrients like zinc or and vitamins B and D. For females, hormonal changes like switching or getting on birth control, becoming pregnant, and going through menopause are also common times when women experience hair loss.

 To thoroughly exfoliate the scalp and remove dandruff flakes, you may also use a rubber scalp brush in the shower while shampooing or a natural bristle brush on dry hair.